 Gregory has prosecuted and defended serious and complex driving offences: careless and dangerous driving, including a man who mounted a pavement in an attempt to run down pedestrians, and a lorry driver who pushed a car sideways along the M5; false documents; tachograph offences; alcohol and drugs; speeding; loss of licence.

-Gregory has conducted prosecutions of a Master Huntsman and a Whipper-in under the Hunting Act, for allegedly flushing a fox from a badger sett and pursuing it on the Somerset Levels.
+Notable prosecutions include the trial of a Master Huntsman and a Whipper-in under the Hunting Act, for allegedly flushing a fox from a badger sett and pursuing it on the Somerset Levels.
 Gregory has also successfully defended a livestock holder and employee of the Wildlife Trusts, who was alleged to have fired his shotgun over the heads of riders with a passing hunt to intimidate them.

-Gregory advises, prosecutes and defends on cases relating to all major animal welfare legislation, including:
+Gregory advises, prosecutes and defends, and is instructed in the High Court on cases relating to all major animal welfare legislation, including:

 Gregory is a Regulatory List C Panel Advocate of specialist regulatory advocates.
 He is instructed in all major regulatory offences - including health and safety, food standards and environmental regulations - whether brought by HSE, DEFRA, Local Authorities or private utility companies.